jg-digital-media/grid_project/readme.md

 The third uses grid areas to assign a more custom layout to child elements of a grid area.

 Grid is turned off on mobile screens where a 1 column layout is preferred where possible.

+You can visit the URL for this website at https://projects.jonniegrieve.co.uk/grid_project

 ## Using the site